simphony/simdome_wet_synthesis/README.md

 # Wet Synthesis
-A collection of wrappers around solvers that simulate the wet-synthesis of Ni-Mn-Co Hydroxides
+A collection of wrappers around solvers to simulate the wet-synthesis of Ni-Mn-Co Hydroxides

 *Contact*: [Mohsen Shiea](mailto:mohsen.shiea@polito.it),
 [Daniele Marchisio](mailto:daniele.marchisio@polito.it),